 ‘Welkom in Nederland’ is fine for newcomers in the Netherlands, but don’t read the complete book after the Delft method.
 For Delft method students, far too elaborate.
 In that case, follow the strategy mentioned in the next paragraph and google for the subjects on which you scored insufficiently in the mock exams – healthcare or the Dutch school system.

 Delft method and KNM: KNM preparation strategy after the Delft method

-Shortly before you reach level A2, open oefenen examens KNM and do the first mock exam.
+Shortly before you reach level A2, open the oefenen examens KNM and do the first mock exam.
 In the end, click Afsluiten.
 Click Score and check your answers.
 Score 1 van 1 means that your answer is correct.
 Then, checking your answers one by one, do analyze which your weak topics are.
 Order your book and read the chapters on the topics you don’t know well enough.

 Do the second mock exam.
 Too many mistakes?
 Analyze once again, read again, and do some of the mock exams in the book.
-You can redo the examens KNM, but probably you’ll remember your answers.
+You can redo the exams KNM, but probably you’ll remember your answers.
 Try some more mock exams, you can find them by googling.
 Beware: KNS is the A1 version of KNM, don’t use it!

 - The Delft method encourages you to compare your own country with the Netherlands

 - The more places you visit in the Netherlands, the less you have to study for KNM

 - Before you buy a KNM book, you take a KNM practice exam on the Civic Integration website.
 Maybe you don’t even need to buy a book